lmacera/Winning_Winers/README.md

 ### Model Choice

-Since all of the data is labeled with outcomes of each flight, a supervised machine learning model would be appropriate for this project and since there is a binary outcome column with delayed flight information this data is already set up for a logistic regression model or a random forest model.
-A logistic regression model was chosen because it is a fairly simple model that is easy to implement and gives a clear outcome.
-It might not produce a good outcome since there are so many features’ beings used for this analysis.
+All of the data is labeled with outcomes of each flight, a supervised machine learning model was appropriate for this project.
+Since there is a binary outcome column with delayed flight information this data is set up for a logistic regression model and or a random forest model.
+A logistic regression model was chosen because it is an intuitive model that often gives clear outcomes.
+A risk our team considered when choosing a logistic regression was that the results may be since there are so many features’ beings used for this analysis.
 A random forest classifier model will be used in the case that the logistic regression model is not adequate.
 A random forest model is beneficial since it can take a lot of input features, can handle a large dataset more efficiently than other models and reduces the chance of overfitting.
 One disadvantage is that a random forest model is harder to interpret and relies on feature importance to explain it.

 #### Testing the Model